Eternia-Labs/apidocs/getZone.md

 > scgrids.readZone

-This gets the Zone given by it's ID for a Building
+This gets the Zone given by it ID for a Building

 ***Endpoint:***